ksamidst/MIDST-NRM-Oloolua-Forest/README.md

 _____________INTRODUCTION_____________<br/>

 This work on the Oloolua forest was done as part of the MIDST NRM project piloted by the Kenya Space Agency, using satellite imagery on the Google Earth Engine platform to analyze raw satellite imagery into high level land cover classification products.
 This guide will enable new as well as intermediate and advanced users of the Google Earth Engine platform to run the scripts in this repository and view the products.<br/>
-The scripts contain comments that highlight a step by step of the process followed in analysing and generating products for the aberdare forest.
+The scripts contain comments that highlight a step by step of the process followed in analysing and generating products for the oloolua forest.

 ______________RUNNING THE SCRIPTS______________<br/>